- Language Arts>

 Understand the unique ways of prefixes to apply logic to words and decode them appropriately.
 Our explicit and comprehensive prefixes worksheets enable a multifaceted learning of common prefixes used in English, how they influence the change in meanings of the root words, negative prefixes and prefixes from Greek and Latin among many more.
-We present all these, employing versatile exercises and activities that will leave children through Grade 3 yearning for more.
+We present all these, employing versatile exercises and activities that will leave children of grade 1 through grade 5 yearning for more.
+We offer some free worksheets too!

 Our first-glance worksheet on prefixes attempts to set the sight of our young learners on the basic concept of what are affixes and how they are integrated in English words.

-Kids will become eager to embark upon their fun-filled jaunt of prefixes with this illustrative worksheet, that gently nudges them to identify prefixes provided in this worksheet.
+Kids of grade 1 and grade 2will become eager to embark upon their fun-filled jaunt of prefixes with this illustrative worksheet, that gently nudges them to identify prefixes provided in this pdf worksheet.

 Nurture your children through Grade 3, to attempt productive skill of creating words of their own, using the prefixes provided in this worksheet and take pride in seeing them flap their little wings.